LandonTClipp/lambda-docs/docs/public-cloud/on-demand/managing-system-environment.md

         [`venv`](https://docs.python.org/3/library/venv.html#how-venvs-work){: target="_blank" .external }
         in the Python docs.

-You can exit your virtual environment by typing `exit()`.
+You can exit your virtual environment by typing `deactivate`.
 To return to the environment, run step 3 from the directory you selected in step 1.

 ### Isolating your environment using conda